Operación Triunfo (Spanish TV series): Series 10 (2018)

 The 18 contestants that appeared on the introduction live show or Gala 0 were announced on 14 September 2018.

 As in the previous season, the series served as the platform to select the Spanish entry at the Eurovision Song Contest 2019.
 A special live show was held on 20 January 2019 to select the Spanish entrant and song for Eurovision.

 Series 11 (2020)

 In January 2019, TVE confirmed an eleventh series.
 Casting auditions for the eleventh series were held from 7 October 2019 to 6 November 2019 in Barcelona, Las Palmas, Valencia, Palma, Málaga, Seville, Bilbao, Santiago de Compostela and Madrid.
 The series premiered on 12 January 2020.

+Series 12 (2023–24)

+Three years after it last aired in TVE, Amazon Prime Video acquired the rights to air the series.
+On 27 May 2023, series one contestant Chenoa was announced as the host.
+Casting auditions were held from 3 July 2023 to 19 September 2023 in Barcelona, Zaragoza, Santiago de Compostela, Bilbao, Valencia, Las Palmas, Málaga, Seville and Madrid.
+The series premiered on 20 November 2023.

+Series 13 (2025)

+The thirteenth series, the second to air on Amazon Prime Video, premiered on 15 September 2025.